simonhauck/GirlfriendBox/README.md

 It is a box, that counts how long you have been together or married in different units.
 It cycles through seconds, minutes, hours, days, months, years as well as a customizable text, that shows your “Date”.
 Additionally, it also displays the current date & time at the bottom of the display.

-The project is inspired by this video: [video](https://www.youtube.com/watch?v=PbRNsSK7r4M)
+The project is inspired by this [video](https://www.youtube.com/watch?v=PbRNsSK7r4M).

 ## What you need
 - 1 Arduino, which is the "brain".
 I used the Arduino Nano V3